Alexei Toliopoulos meets Peter Jackson, Sir Richard Taylor, David Wenham & David Wenham

 So we had a miniature Gallipoli.
 Sorry, Alexi.

-You've gotten quite a bit of a bit of a movie.
-Sorry, Alexi.
+You've gotten quite a bit of a drink.
+Sorry, Alexi, do you have any thoughts?
+I'm sorry.

-Sometimes I love to be an observer, Observer of Television.
+It's, you know, sometimes I love to be an observer, observer of times.
 Alexi.

 Is the Amazon delivery as amazing in the context of the film as the scene itself?
 Phenomenal.
 I did see it.